buehler/dotnet-operator-sdk/docs/docs/webhooks.md

 The general idea of this webhook type is to validate an entity before it is definitely created / updated or deleted.

+Webhooks are registered in a **scoped** maner to the DI system.
+They behave like asp.net api controller.

 The implementation of a webhook is fairly simple:
 - Create a class somewhere in your project.
 - Implement the @"KubeOps.Operator.Webhooks.IValidationWebhook`1" interface.
-- Define the @"KubeOps.Operator.Webhooks.IValidationWebhook.Operations"
+- Define the @"KubeOps.Operator.Webhooks.IValidationWebhook`1.Operations"
   (from the interface) that the validator is interested in.
 - Overwrite the corresponding methods.
-- Register it in the @"KubeOps.Operator.Builder.IOperatorBuilder"
-  with @"KubeOps.Operator.Builder.IOperatorBuilder.AddValidationWebhook``1".

 > [!WARNING]
 > The interface contains default implementations for _ALL_ methods.